stratomercata/stratomercata-website/source/_videos/are-corporate-chains-back.md

   title='Introducing Tempo, the payments-first blockchain' img='https://www.ledgerinsights.com/wp-content/uploads/2022/10/stripe-810x524.jpg'
   date="2025-09-04"
-  author="Matt Huang"
+  author='Matt Huang'
 %}

 ... and a consortium that they got together, which just reading initial members as well as [Stripe](https://stripe.com) themselves, including [Anthropic](https://anthropic.com), [Coupang](https://coupang.com), I don't know who those are, I'm not going to say all these, [Deutsche Bank](https://deutsche-bank.com), [DoorDash](https://doordash.com), [Mercury Bank](https://mercury.com), [OpenAI](https://openai.com), [Revolut](https://revolut.com), [Shopify](https://shopify.com) and [Visa](https://visa.com).
 So yeah, I mean, you got [Shopify](https://shopify.com) and [Visa](https://visa.com), you know, you're doing pretty well on that payment side.

 {% include twitter-embed.html url="https://x.com/matthuang/status/1963633381859852514" %}

-And yeah, I mean, I guess, especially where a lot of this tension has come in on the [Ethereum](https://ethereum.org) side is, you know, this is going to be another EVM chain.
+And yeah, I mean, I guess, especially where a lot of this tension has come in on the [Ethereum](https://ethereum.org) side is, you know, this is going to be another [EVM](https://ethereum.org/developers/docs/evm/) chain.
 So it's kind of like, thanks for the work, guys, we'll do a corporate version now.
 And, you know, so specifically, [Paradigm](https://www.paradigm.xyz/) are a big part of this.

 Now, [Paradigm](https://www.paradigm.xyz/) have spent the last few years kind of building up [Ethereum](https://ethereum.org) stack stuff, you know, kind of being semi well behaved participants within the [Ethereum](https://ethereum.org) ecosystem, carry out a few, you know, VC nasty moments, but essentially building a, you know, hey, we've built a really good new Rust client, right, we do some of the best tooling, you know, with Foundry, right, what you had going on in earlier years, right, we've made a better one.
 And I think there's about three or four areas where they built sort of [Ethereum](https://ethereum.org) stack stuff, almost like, hey, [here's a full stack, [Ethereum](https://ethereum.org), you know, stack](https://www.paradigm.xyz/oss).